torphix/PathFinder/README.md

-    --width (sets the width of the world default == 9) --height (sets the height of the world default == 9) --max (sets the maximum timestep possible == 9)
+    --width (sets the width of the world default == 9) --height (sets the height of the world default == 9) --max (sets the maximum timestep possible == 9) --timestep_dist exponential OR uniform OR normal (default is uniform)
 ```python main.py run --type=nearest_neighbour```

 To benchmark dijkstra vs nearest neighbour fill out the benchmark_config.yaml  and run command